jaytrivedi1/Vedo-Bookkeeping-Software/replit.md

-# FinLedger - Bookkeeping Application
+# Vedo - Bookkeeping Application

 ## Overview

-FinLedger is a comprehensive full-stack bookkeeping application built with a React frontend and Express.js backend.
+Vedo is a comprehensive full-stack bookkeeping application built with a React frontend and Express.js backend.
 It provides professional accounting features including double-entry bookkeeping, invoicing, expense tracking, payment processing, and financial reporting.
 The application supports multi-user environments with role-based permissions and integrates with external services like Shopify and Stripe.

 ## User Preferences